Human-Mammalian Brain - Basal Ganglia 10X snRNASeq analysis: clustering and annotations#

 Visualizing the BG taxonomy#

-Term sets: Class, Subclass, Group and Cluster forms a four level Basil Ganglia taxonomy.
+Term sets: Neighborhood, Class, Subclass, and Group define the cross-species taxonomy.
 We can visualize the taxonomy as a sunburst diagram that shows the single inheritance hierarchy through a series of rings, that are sliced for each annotation term.
 Each ring corresponds to a level in the hierarchy.
-We have ordered the rings so that the Class level is the outer most ring so that we can add in labels.
-Rings are sliced up and divided based on their hierarchical relationship to the parent slice.
-The angle of each slice is proportional to the number of clusters belonging to the term.
-Note that we exclude Neighborhood here as it is a much less interesting plot.
+We have ordered the rings so that the Neighborhood level.
+Rings are divided based on their hierarchical relationship to the parent slice.
+We use the number of cells in each taxon to define the angle of the taxon in the sunburst diagram.

 df = {}